1966bc/Chinook/README.md

 I modified the tables, adopting a naming convention different from the original.

+For example I put all the names of the fields in lowercase and added a status field on all the tables.

 In this project you can see various programming techniques with Tkinter and Python.

 To run the project, execute chinook.py